 Deep breath relaxes our body and positively affects oxygen levels in the brain.
 It quickly impacts the state of mind, so one should apply it right after the outburst.
 In the book Breathing is My Superpower, you will find the correct technique for performing the exercises.
 It has proved to be really helpful when children are afraid of being alone.

 Experience New Emotions

 Stress is always related to a routine lifestyle.
 It’s time to shake things up.
-Try the stuff that is very untypical of your family and a child especially.
+Try the stuff that is very untypical of your family and a child.
 Go fishing or take a trip to an amusement park.
-Also, ask a kid If he would like to take a course on something unfamiliar to him.
+Also, ask a kid If he would like to take a course on something unfamiliar.
 It’s an effective way to boost one’s motivation as well.

 Problem-Focused Coping Skills Activities for Kids

 In case you see that your children struggle with a problem, please help them to concentrate on its solution.
 Make a step-by-step plan after clarifying the details of their challenge.
 Come up with several possible solutions and discuss them together with the kids.
 If you homeschool your child, you can work out the curriculum, devoting more time to learning emotional self-regulation techniques.

 Doing things on one’s own isn’t the key to success.
 It’s impossible to hold up well without someone’s help.
 There’s a constant need for advice and mutual aid in school, university, and work.
 Encourage communication within the family and react to your kids’ issues.
 This way, you will create an atmosphere where a child won’t be afraid to come for help.

 Weigh up the Pros and Cons

 If the problem involves making a decision, do your best to resolve it as soon as possible.
 The fact is that the state of uncertainty is very painful to our brains.
 In such an instance, it cannot but constantly search for a solution.
 Intense mental pressure occurs if the brain fails to find its way out.
 Help kids to write down the pros and cons.
 Analyze them together and, finally, make a decision.